 Special Economic Zone is given various benefits by the government which other areas do not have.

-Treatment of supply to SEZ under GST
+Treatment of supply to Special Economic Zone (SEZ) under GST

 Import or Export of goods/services is treated as Inter-state supply under GST.